 Good readability statistics will show if you are writing in plain language.
 You will find a link to a free online readability calculator at the end of this post.

-1. Why Readability Matters In Creative Writing
+1. Why Readability Statistics Matter In Creative Writing

 “In Fiction Writer’s Brainstormer, James V. Smith explains exactly how the best-selling authors succeed.
 After studying authors like Stephen King, John Grisham, Danielle Steele, and Elmore Leonard, he came up with this as an ideal writing standard (if you want to sell more books).